krzysztofmmm/Wisielec/README.md

 # Hangman
 EN

-This is a game in which player must guess the word by supplying each of its letters: for each incorrect guess a part of a stick figure of a man who has been hanged is drawn.
+This is a game in which player must guess the word by supplying each of its letters, for each incorrect guess a part of a stick figure of a man who has been hanged is drawn.

 PL